The Ransome Company traces its lineage back to 1870 and is still in the original business.

 This sidewalk stamp, at 215 Ridgeway Avenue, may date from that time.
 The arched lettering and the presence of stars are typical of pre-1910 marks.

-In 1908 or 1909 it became the Ransome-Crummey Construction Company.
+At the same time, the Ransome Concrete Company was listed in the 1907 San Francisco directory with Bernard Ransome and Hugh Crummey among its principals, specializing in “reinforced concrete building construction.”
+As of 1908 Ransome and Crummey had left and were listed just below the Concrete company as the Ransome-Crummey Construction Company.
 A famous court case later in that decade went against the company, the ruling hinging on the company’s suspension after it failed to pay taxes.
 I have found its sidewalk stamps dated 1914 and 1915.

 At this time, the firm’s main yard was at 28th and Poplar in West Oakland.
 It gave Broadway its first asphalt paving.
 It operated rock quarries at Point San Pedro (for the rail line), Leona Heights (now the site of Merritt College), and Exchequer in the Sierra Nevada foothills (now under Lake McClure).

-From 1934 through 1969 (the latest directory I have access to), the Ransome Company was in Emeryville at 4030 Hollis Street, and Bernard’s son Tallent was vice president.
+From 1934 through 1969 (the latest directory I have access to), the Ransome Company was in Emeryville at 4030 Hollis Street, and Bernard’s son Tallent was vice president under his father, who was president until he died at age 72.
+I have examples of this mark ranging from 1939 to 1991.

 Today the firm is in San Leandro, at 1933 Williams Street, but is no longer led by a Ransome.
 Here is its headquarters . . .